Does your Parent Teacher Organization (PTO) have trouble getting volunteers for events and programs?

 Over to you!

-Hope this post has helped uncover some reasons why recruiting new volunteers is tough and the ideas and solutions sparked some inspiration to change that for your group!
+Hope this post has helped uncover some reasons why recruiting new PTO volunteers is tough and the ideas and solutions sparked some inspiration for change.